AlexanderGW/jwsa/README.md

 ### Script limitations
 These scripts expect a partial pre-exisiting environment setup (databases, and populated `.env` files).
-You will need to install Drupal, then populate the `.env` files with the appropriate credentials.

 ### Pipeline example
 Example of the build and deploy scripts, used in Jenkins pipeline steps.